Welcome to our complete file on air pollution, with today a focus on nitrogen dioxide NO2.

 No2 transformed into nitric acid can also damage metals by corroding them and clothing by discoloring the fabric.

-Nitrogen dioxide, ultimately, causes heavy losses to trees and crops, and even to our buildings.
+Nitrogen dioxide ultimately causes heavy losses to trees and crops, and even to our buildings.

 The consequences are such that certain monuments known to all, such as the Taj Mahal , are damaged.

-Another well-known example is the Colosseum in Italy.
+An equally well-known example is the Colosseum in Italy.

-The dioxide therefore weakens buildings, metals, trees: we can then wonder what is happening to our lungs.
+Dioxide therefore weakens buildings, metals, trees: we can then wonder what is happening to our lungs.

-Is nitrogen dioxide dangerous for health?
+Is nitrogen dioxide dangerous for your health?

-Nitrogen dioxide and NO in general can deteriorate our respiratory conditions.
+Nitrogen dioxide and No in general can deteriorate our respiratory conditions.

 Finally, according to Olivier Blond , president of the Respire association, all lung cancers that are not linked to cigarettes are linked to ambient air pollution.